CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: The Community Hawkes Independent Pairs (CHIP) Model

 \subsection{Estimation Procedure}

-As with many other block models, the maximum-likelihood estimator for the discrete community assignments $C$ is intractable except for extremely small networks (e.g.~10 nodes).
-We propose a scalable estimation procedure for the CHIP model that has two components as shown in Algorithm \ref{alg:estimation}: a community detection component and a parameter estimation component.
+As with many other block models, the maximum-likelihood estimator for the discrete community assignments $C$ is intractable except for extremely small networks (e.g.~20 nodes).
+We propose a scalable estimation procedure for the CHIP model that has two components as shown in Algorithm \ref{alg:estimation}: community detection and parameter estimation.
 For the community detection component, we use spectral clustering on the weighted adjacency or count matrix $N(T)$ or simply $N$ with entries $N_{ij}(T)$.
-Since this is a directed adjacency matrix, we use singular vectors rather than eigenvectors for spectral clustering (see supplementary material for details).
+Since this is a directed adjacency matrix, we use singular vectors rather than eigenvectors for spectral clustering (see Algorithm \ref{supp-alg:spectralClustering} in the supplementary material for details).

 For the parameter estimation component, we first consider estimating the Hawkes process parameters $(\mu_{ab}, \alpha_{ab}, \beta_{ab})$ for each block pair $(a,b)$ using only the count matrix $N$, which discards event timestamps.
-Even without access to the event timestamps, we are able to estimate $\mu_{ab}$ and the ratio $m_{ab}=\alpha_{ab}/\beta_{ab}$, but not the parameters $\alpha_{ab}$ and $\beta_{ab}$ separately.
-Define the following terms, which are the sample mean and sample variance of the pairwise event counts within each block pair:
+Even without the event timestamps, we are able to estimate $\mu_{ab}$ and the ratio $m_{ab}=\alpha_{ab}/\beta_{ab}$, but not the parameters $\alpha_{ab}$ and $\beta_{ab}$ separately.
+Define the following terms, which are the sample mean and (unbiased) sample variance of the pairwise event counts within each block pair:

 where $n_{ab}$ denotes the number of node pairs in block pair $(a,b)$ and is given by $ n_{ab} =|a||b|$ for $ a \neq b $ and $ n_{ab} =|a||a-1|$ for $a = b$, with $|a|$ denoting the number of nodes in block $a$. $\bar{N}_{ab}$ and $S^2_{ab}$ are unbiased estimators of the mean and variance, respectively, of the counts of the number of events between all node pairs $(i,j)$ in block pair $(a,b)$.
 Using $\bar{N}_{ab}$ and $S^2_{ab}$, we propose the following method of moments estimators (conditioned on the estimated blocks) for $m_{ab}$ and $\mu_{ab}$ from the count matrix $N$: